How to negotiate the price of your new build

 Get the right legal advice

 Before agreeing to have the house builder contribute to or pay your legal fees, make sure this doesn’t come with strings attached.
 Often the house builder will have an arrangement with a legal firm.
 But you should not feel obliged to use them.
-Shop around foe the best legal firm.
-If you have a good, independent conveyancing solicitor, with experience of new build transactions, they are less likely to bend under pressure from the developer and act in your interests.
-See our guide to new build conveyancing.
+Shop around for the best legal firm.
+A good place to start is our our guide to new build conveyancing.